yast/zombie-killer/spec/zombie_killer_spec.md

 end
 ```

-Zombie killer does not translate anything in the outer scope that contains
+Zombie Killer does not translate anything in the outer scope that contains a `while`.
-Too Complex Code.

 **Unchanged**